Steno Diabetes Center North Denmark

 On 7 December 2017, the Foundation’s Board approved a grant of DKK 795 million to the North Denmark Region for establishing and operating Steno Diabetes Center North Denmark after the Regional Council approved a detailed plan for the centre on 28 November 2017.

 “The Foundation wants to contribute to Denmark offering the world’s best research-based treatment for diabetes.
 The ambition of the grant for establishing Steno Diabetes Center North Denmark is to improve treatment for everyone with diabetes in the Region.
 The goal is that people with diabetes achieve a longer and higher-quality life and that fewer Danes have diabetes,” says Sten Scheibye, Chairman of the Board, Novo Nordisk Foundation.

 The grant from the Foundation began in 2018 and will last until 2027, with a possible extension thereafter.
 The Foundation will fund the operating costs of the supplementary treatment of people with diabetes, clinical research, intersectoral collaboration and the development of competencies.
 In addition, the Foundation will also fund the construction and equipping of the new building.

-Steno Diabetes Center Aalborg is operating from facilities at Aalborg University Hospital until the Center’s new building is ready for use, expected in 2022.
+Steno Diabetes Center North Denmark is operating from facilities at Aalborg University Hospital until the centre’s new building is ready for use, expected in 2022.